mongodb-labs/full-stack-fastapi-mongodb/{{cookiecutter.project_slug}}/backend/app/README.md

 ### Continuous Integration / Continuous Delivery

+In order to run properly in Github, you need to provide a `secrets.DOCKERHUB_USERNAME` and `secrets.DOCKERHUB_PASSWORD` in your Github repository secrets.
+Read more [here](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) on how that is done.

-If you use GitLab CI, the included `.gitlab-ci.yml` can automatically deploy it.
-You may need to update it according to your GitLab configurations.
+If you use Github Actions, the included `actions.yml` can automatically deploy it.
+You may need to update it according to your Github configurations.
+Please check the `actions.yml` file for details on deployment steps

-If you use any other CI / CD provider, you can base your deployment from that `.gitlab-ci.yml` file, as all the actual script steps are performed in `bash` scripts that you can easily re-use.
+If you use any other CI / CD provider, you can base your deployment from that `actions.yml` file, as all the actual script steps are performed in `bash` scripts that you can easily re-use.

-GitLab CI is configured assuming 2 environments following GitLab flow:
+Github Actions is configured assuming 2 environments following Github flow:

 * `prod` (production) from the `production` branch.
 * `stag` (staging) from the `master` branch.

-If you need to add more environments, for example, you could imagine using a client-approved `preprod` branch, you can just copy the configurations in `.gitlab-ci.yml` for `stag` and rename the corresponding variables.
-The Docker Compose file and environment variables are configured to support as many environments as you need, so that you only need to modify `.gitlab-ci.yml` (or whichever CI system configuration you are using).
+If you need to add more environments, for example, you could imagine using a client-approved `preprod` branch, you can just copy the configurations in `actions.yml` for `stag` and rename the corresponding variables.
+The Docker Compose file and environment variables are configured to support as many environments as you need, so that you only need to modify `actions.yml` (or whichever CI system configuration you are using).

 ## Docker Compose files and env vars